tripledio/tripledio.github.io/_posts/2024-03-27-cost-of-efficiency.md

 # The Cost of efficiency

-*This post belongs to small series of posts on efficiency.
-This is main post.
+*This post belongs to a small series of posts on the dangers of blindly pursuing efficiency in software development.
+This is the first, main post.
 Links to the other related post can be found below.*

 In the business world, there's a well-known saying dubbed 'The Seven Most Expensive Words' which is: 'We've always done it this way.'
 In my opinion, we have something similar in the realm of software engineering.
 An argument that I encounter all too frequent.